officelifehq/docs/docs/documentation/operate/time-tracking.md

 Time tracking is about timesheets.

 A timesheet is a list of time tracking entries.
 An entry is a number of hours spent on something.
-Each time tracking entry can also be associated with a project if there is a need.
+Each time tracking entry must be associated to a specific task within a project.
+That means we need at least one project with at least one task to be able to use the time tracking feature.

 All employees in OfficeLife can use the time tracking feature, as it’s enabled by default on every company’s account.